This post is my partial journey of growing a parenting blog focused on kids’ art and LEGO bricks.

 My results and thoughts from the first two years of once-and-a-while blogging

 Here is a list of initial growth indicators I’m observing as I build credibility and traffic to my new blog.
-It’s important to note that this blog is still a side-project, so please keep this in mind if you’re using my experience, results, and timing to gauge your potential success.
+It’s important to note that this blog is still a side project, so please keep this in mind if you’re using my experience, results, and timing to gauge your potential success.

 1. Others sharing your posts (including bloggers and influencers)

 Organic sharing is my favorite traffic growth indicator!
 I love seeing others trying out our craft ideas, making our LEGO builds, and recommending our activities, crafts, or products.
-This 100% organic recognition feels great!
+This 100% organic recognition feels excellent!

 2. Increased daily revenue by Google AdSense

 A right of passage for blog owners is building an advertising-based revenue stream.
 Acceptance into Google AdSense’s program is crucial to this goal and a BIG win.
 I applied to Google AdSense about 18 months after I started my kids’ activity blog in October 2020, and I was denied access to the Google AdSense program until I fixed a few things.
-I actually forget what those fixes were, but I believe it was including the proper contact information on my website.
+I forget what those fixes were, but I believe it was including the proper contact information on my website.

 By January 2021, I was approved by Google AdSense and ready to serve ads.
 I started with an Auto Ads Experiment that was shown to only 50% of users.
 After the experiment, I attempted to add manual advertisements to my blog, but I got busy and did not spend time on monitoring and evaluation, so they made NO MONEY!
 Returning to the auto-ad settings immediately generated daily revenue.
 If you opt for serving automatically placed advertisements, make sure you configure what pages to exclude – like your e-commerce shop!)